 The Commission shall review each G-DSM bonus application submitted and shall determine the level of bonus, if any, for which the utility is eligible.
-The Commission's determination shall be made within 120 days after receiving the G-DSM bonus application.
-Any such bonus shall be authorized as a supplement to the DSMCA cost adjustment mechanism and shall be applied over a twelve-month period after approval of the G-DSM bonus and DSMCA.
 The collection on any G-DSM bonus awarded will be apportioned between residential and nonresidential customers based on the proportion of residential and nonresidential net economic benefits used to calculate the G-DSM bonus.
-A utility that implements a new DSM program in phases shall be eligible to receive a bonus during its phase-in period.

 - (a) G-DSM bonus filing requirements.
 The utility shall file its G-DSM bonus application as part of the annual report submitted to the Commission on the timetable set forth in rule 4752.
 The utility may request a G-DSM bonus not to exceed the lower of 25 percent of the expenditures or 20 percent of the net economic benefits of the DSM programs, applying the bonus calculation procedure set forth in rule 4754.
 The G-DSM bonus, as modified and approved by the Commission, shall not count against a gas utility's authorized rate of return or be considered as net operating earnings in rate proceedings. - (b) Contents of G-DSM bonus filing.
-In the G-DSM bonus filing, the utility shall submit to the Commission the following, at a minimum: - (I) Documented expenditures on DSM programs for the current G-DSMCA period. - (II) Gas savings for the calendar year for which the bonus is to be awarded estimated following and the techniques approved in the DSM plan.
-The utility shall explain whether the actual gas savings are validated through the measurement and verification process as approved in the utility's DSM plan. - (III) Estimated cost-effectiveness of program expenditures for the current G-DSMCA period in terms of the amount of gas saved per unit of program expenditures. - (IV) Actual gas savings and the techniques used to calculate these gas savings for the prior G-DSMCA period.
-The utility shall explain whether the actual gas savings are validated through the measurement and verification process, pursuant to rule 4755. - (V) Actual cost-effectiveness of program expenditures for the prior G-DSMCA period in terms of the amount of gas saved per unit of program expenditures.
-The utility shall explain whether the actual cost effectiveness of program expenditures is validated through the measurement and verification process, pursuant to rule 4755. - (VI) Proposed tariffs containing rates to collect the bonus over 12 months. - (c) Commission procedures for processing filings.
-Upon receipt of a G-DSM bonus application, the Commission shall assign a docket number and shall review the submittal for completeness as well as for substance, if a request for bonus is made by a utility.
-The Commission shall entertain interventions by interested parties, require the oral testimony and the filing of exhibits, and permit expedited discovery, and hold a hearing, as necessary.
-The Commission shall render a decision approving or disapproving the request for bonus within three months after receiving the G-DSM bonus filing.

-- (d) Accounting for G-DSM bonus.
+In the G-DSM bonus filing, the utility shall submit to the Commission the following, at a minimum: - (I) documented expenditures on DSM programs for the current G-DSMCA period; - (II) gas savings for the calendar year for which the bonus is to be awarded estimated following and the techniques approved in the DSM plan.
+The utility shall explain whether the actual gas savings are validated through the measurement and verification process as approved in the utility's DSM plan; - (III) estimated cost-effectiveness of program expenditures for the current G-DSMCA period in terms of the amount of gas saved per unit of program expenditures; - (IV) actual gas savings and the techniques used to calculate these gas savings for the prior G-DSMCA period.
+The utility shall explain whether the actual gas savings are validated through the measurement and verification process, pursuant to rule 4755; - (V) actual cost-effectiveness of program expenditures for the prior G-DSMCA period in terms of the amount of gas saved per unit of program expenditures.
+The utility shall explain whether the actual cost effectiveness of program expenditures is validated through the measurement and verification process, pursuant to rule 4755; and - (VI) proposed tariffs containing rates to collect the bonus over 12 months. - (c) The Commission shall issue a decision approving, modifying, or disapproving a DSM bonus application within 90 days of the utility filing of the application.
+The Commission shall allow oral testimony and shortened discovery response times as necessary to expedite the schedule. - (d) Accounting for G-DSM bonus.
 Accounting for G-DSM bonus shall follow what has been prescribed for G-DSMCA costs, specifically in regard to interest on over- and under- recovery.
-A separate sub-account in Account No. 186 shall be created for any deferred G-DSM bonus amount. - (e) Prudence review and adjustment of G-DSM bonus.
+A separate sub-account in Account No. 186 shall be created for any deferred G-DSM bonus amount.

+(e) Prudence review and adjustment of G-DSM bonus.
 If the Commission finds that the actual performance varies from performance values used to calculate the G-DSM bonus in rule 4754, then an adjustment shall be made to the amount of G-DSM bonus award.
 Any true-up in G-DSM bonus will be implemented on a prospective basis.